 Look carefully at the queen cup to see if it is empty, showing signs of growing or hatching, and to determine if it is actually capped.
 If these signs are present, the colony is most likely queenless and in the process of attempting to hatch a new queen.

 Worker Bees Laying Honey Bee Eggs

-A honeybee colony with laying worker bees almost always attacks and kills and new queen bee you attempt to introduce – or is hatched.
+A honeybee colony with laying worker bees almost always attacks and kills any new queen bee you attempt to introduce – or are hatched.
 At this stage of queenlessness in a hive, even seasoned beekeepers usually decide the colony is a loss and cleans out the hive.

 How Long Before A Virgin Queen Starts Mating?

 If you caught the queenlessness of a hive early enough and are introducing a new queen to attempt to make it queenright again, you have about six days from the time she arrives/matures before mating flights begin to take place.

 The new queen usually mates with about 10 drones in a short amount of time.
 About two to three days after beginning the mating ritual, the first eggs should start to appear.

 Technically, as long as you are able to place a new brood filled honeycomb into the hie every week or two, the rest of the colony members may stick around to tend to it.